vplab-github/rdlv3/README.md

 ### Steps to Run
 1. Clone the Repo
+2. Make the virtual enviornment with python 3.9 version
-2. Install all the required python3 packages using
+3. Install all the required python3 packages using
 ```
 pip3 install -r requirements.txt
 ```